dsummersl/medsum/README.md

 # Media Summarizer

-Media Summarizer is a simple Python tool for summarizing text from audio and video files.
+Media Summarizer is a simple CLI tool for summarizing text from audio and video files.
 It uses FFmpeg for processing media files and OpenAI's GPT models for generating summaries.

 ## Features